souavgro25/TooLX/README.md

 2 > CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';

+3 > create database dbname

-3 > GRANT ALL PRIVILEGES ON _ . _ TO 'newuser'@'localhost';
+4 > GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost';

 in newuser , password give your username and password to create a user with all previleges

-6. create a database by logging into the mysql

-1 > mysql -u username -p password

-2 > create database dbname

-7. go into the repository and search for setting files and change database info
+6. go into the repository and search for setting files and change database info

 DATABASES = {